CLCodeLab/react-start-template/README.md

 - **images** folder: Contains all images (.png, .gif, .jpeg, etc...)
 - **svg** folder: Contains SVG files.
 - **utils** folder: Contains files which include global supplementary functions used throughout the application.

+## NPM Packages Used

+1. axios
+2. immer
+3. normalize.css
+4. react-dnd
+5. react-dnd-html5-backend
+6. react-markdown
+7. react-router-dom
+8. react-tooltip
+9. react-transition-group
+10. styled-components
+11. use-immer

+> Delete the packages that will not be used in your app before running `npm install`